Juhi3921/2048-keyboard/README.md

 - New tiles appear after every valid mov
 - No mouse controls for gameplay
 - For new game user have to refresh page
+- The timer starts when the first arrow key is pressed.
+- Press Z to undo the previous valid move.

 Tech stack :
 html